stakater/tronador-docs/content/workflow.md

     application:
       deployment:
         image:
-          repository: {{APPLICATION_IMAGE_NAME}}
+          repository: { { APPLICATION_IMAGE_NAME } }
-          tag: {{APPLICATION_IMAGE_TAG}}
+          tag: { { APPLICATION_IMAGE_TAG } }
 ```

 ### GitHub Event

 GitHub (or any other repository management system) events are used to trigger the Tronador pipeline.
 The pipeline is triggered whenever a PR is opened for a repository that supports Tronador.

 ### Tekton Pipeline